PE Sports Premium

 Furthermore, to compliment the targeted funding the school has further developed PE and Sport through the following activities which have been funded from the school's budget or from additional funding:

-- Continuing to fund a PE Specialist to develop the school's approach to PE and sport.
+- Continuing to fund two PE Teaching assistants to develop the school's targeted approach to PE and sport.

 The impact of our Sport premium funding has enabled the following to occur:

-- Extra-curricular provision and lunchtime sessions allow all pupils the opportunity to partake in more PE and Sports opportunities
+- Our pupils have continued to enjoy varied extra-curricular provision and lunchtime sessions which allow all pupils the opportunity to partake in more PE and Sports opportunities during the school day.